Top 11 cybersecurity frameworks in 2024

 • Creating priorities to protect DoD information

-Within CMMC 2.0., there are 3 separate levels based on the sensitivity of data an organization processes.
-Each level has an increased amount of required practices as well as the intensity of assessments.
+Within CMMC 2.0., there are three separate levels based on the sensitivity of data an organization processes.
+Each level has an increased number of required practices as well as the intensity of assessments.
 At the baseline level 1, there are 17 practices in place with an annual self-assessment.
 At level 3, over 110 practices are required, along with triennial government-led assessments.

 Country-specific cybersecurity frameworks